-The main contributions of our work are three-fold: (i) we design an evaluation framework for comparative QA, featuring a dataset based on Yahoo!
+The main contributions of our work are threefold: (i) we design an evaluation framework for comparative QA, featuring a dataset based on Yahoo!
 Answers; (ii) we test several strategies for identification of comparative structures and for answer generation; (iii) we develop an online demo using three answer generation approaches.
-A demo of the system is available online.1 Besides, we release our code and data.
+A demo of the system is available online.
+Besides, we release our code and data.

 Text Generation.
-Most of the current text natural language generation tasks [Dušek and Jurčíček, 2016, Freitag and Roy, 2018] are based on sequence to sequence models' architecture [Sutskever et al., 2014], these existing generation methods are developed by employing attention mechanism [Bahdanau et al., 2015] and pointer-generator network [See et al., 2017].
-More recent work on text generation focus on generating natural language using multitask learning from multi-document or multi-passage sources [Hsu et al., 2018, Nishida et al., 2019].
+Most of the current text natural language generation tasks [Dušek and Jurčíček, 2016, Freitag and Roy, 2018] are based on the architecture of sequence-to-sequence models [Sutskever et al., 2014], these existing generation methods are developed employing the attention mechanism [Bahdanau et al., 2015] and the pointer-generator network [See et al., 2017].
+More recent work on text generation focus on generating natural language using multitask learning from multidocument or multi-passage sources [Hsu et al., 2018, Nishida et al., 2019].
 However, our generation task uses a list of arguments to build the final answer.
 This makes it similar to unsupervised summarization.
 There exist several approaches for tackling the latter task, e.g. graph-based [Litvak and Last, 2008] and neural models [Isonuma et al., 2019, Coavoux et al., 2019].
-A common approach to the summarization task is based TextRank graph algorithm [Mihalcea, 2004, Fan and Fang, 2017].
+A common approach to the summarization task is based on TextRank graph algorithm [Mihalcea, 2004, Fan and Fang, 2017].